 China National Medical Products Administration regulates medical devices and pharmaceutical products across China.
-The NMPA was also known as China Food and Drug Administration or CFDA in the past.
+The NMPA was also known as China Food and Drug Administration in the past.
 For medical device manufacturers, understanding these regulations is essential.
 In this post, we give an overview of the NMPA and current China medical device regulations.

 NMPA is an administrative agency of China’s Central Government.
 It operates under the jurisdiction of the State Administration for Market Regulation.
 Specifically, NMPA creates, supervises, and implements policies and standards governing medical devices, cosmetics, and drugs.
 The agency also oversees the registration process for these products, as well as inspections.

 As a regulatory body, NMPA has 10 functions:

 Accordingly, NMPA is organized into different departments and institutes.
 In particular, they include the Department of Medical Device Registration, Department of Policy, Law, and Regulation, China’s National Institute for Food and Drug Control, Technology and International Cooperation, and Department of Medical Device Supervision and Administration.

 The NMPA classifies medical devices into three categories: Class I, Class II, and Class III.
 Specifically,